fluxrider/playlist_shuffle/README.md

 ## Degenerate Cases

 Even for a sequence as small as 2 items, it becomes important to use a smart algorithm to avoid having two items in a row.

-TODO When does disjoint shuffle becomes better than split or split_r?
+Most of the algorithm described in this paper split the sequence in groups.
+Care must be taken when choosing the size of the groups such that a small sequence doesn't break the algorithm's goals.

-The example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
+The context example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
 This paper disregard that an easy way out of the problem is to add more songs, such that the shuffled sequence never needs to loop in one listening session.

 ## Related Works